I Want A Guitar, But Which One?

 So Which Is Right For Me Then?

-There is little point in someone who has wanted an electric guitar for 20 years forcing themselves to play a nylon strung acoustic guitar.
-You may not end up picking it up at all!
+The final choice, particularly for the adult learner, should take into account the answer to this question:-There is little point in someone who has wanted an electric guitar for 20 years forcing themselves to play a nylon strung acoustic guitar.
+You may not end up picking it up at all!"Which guitar makes the music I really want to be playing?"

 For the young learner who isn't buying their own guitar, you may need let them earn their electric guitar if they do want one, by spending some time toughening up their fingers on a three-quarter sized nylon strung acoustic guitar.
 Even after some time with the nylon strung guitar, they will notice how uch harder the electric guitar can be on the hands.
 They will also have shown the commitment to justify the extra investment the electric guitar requires.